heraldgo/herald/README.md

 It is better to create a new instance for the new trigger name.

 > `exe_done` is the only predefined trigger which will be activated when an
 > execution is done.
-The result of the executor is used as "trigger param",
+The result of the executor and job information
+> are combined as "trigger param",
-> which could be passed to selector and executor.
+> which could be defined in router, then passed to selector and executor.
-> Do **NOT** register your trigger with name `exe_done`, which will overwrite
+> Do not register your trigger with name `exe_done`, which will be
-> the internal one.
+> considered as an error.

 ## Selector